 When Ben & I decided to travel and see all those places where our volunteers were making an impact, I sold the wedding business and became a digital nomad with an online coaching program teaching others the knowledge I had acquired over nearly two decades of entrepreneurship.

-Join me!I teach ambitious entrepreneurs how to generate passive income using high-profit strategies so you can work <20 hours a week.
+Join me!I teach ambitious Americans how to generate passive income using high-profit strategies so you can stop trading time for money.

 I help dreamers make a lasting impact worldwide.

 I don’t have it “all figured out”.

-Like anybody I have my tormented self-doubt days, but becoming a business + balance coach showed me that there are millions of people who wish they knew a fraction of what I have figured out.
+Like anybody I have my tormented self-doubt days, but becoming a licensed financial advisor showed me that there are millions of people who wish they knew a fraction of what I have figured out.
 And now I have a business doing what I’ve always loved most - joyously dedicating myself in service to others.

 I can tap dance, stand on my toes, and have been known to swish around the house in swashbuckling steampunk costume.